dhappy/TRWBL/notes/root.md

 It'd be alot better if it were a program coming not from the establishment.
 I want to try and sell black people on a plan for non-violent revolution beginning as a "black" club that one only gains membership to by being judged as "black" by the existing membership.

-One could have their ▛▟█ᎶᎶ☰尺 card revoked *(since that's what you're allowed say when you hold one)* as social censure.
-Maybe that's a perk of the black team… Each team aims to satisfy one of thirteen basic needs.
+One could have their Black card revoked as social censure.
+Each team aims to satisfy one of thirteen basic needs.
 Black people's is drugs.
 They evolve a market with testing facilities between the production and distribution through blind couriers which doesn't rely on violence to mediate issues.

 We aim to create a rat park where everything's available, but the populace is content enough that they don't abuse.